EARTHQUEST (Canada) for the Environment

 ..........Academic credit

-To Register for the Course: For 26 day course a non-refundable deposit of $699.00 US/person + $80.00 USD registration fee is required to secure space.
+To Register for the Course: For two week to 1 month course a non-refundable deposit of $499.00 US/person (incl. $80.00 USD registration fee) is required to secure space.
 Full payment is due 60 days prior to departure (postmarked by mail does not count).
 We recommend that you book early as spaces on teams fill quickly and are limited to 22 participants.
 Spaces are filled on a first-come, first-serve basis and fill quickly so we recommend that you apply ASAP.
 All tuition costs are NON-REFUNDABLE, but may be transferred to another year.
 Academic credit is available - please inquire for details.
 For information on terms and conditions please click here.
 For applications please click here.

 Ecotours and expeditions, Learn how to be a field biologist, Biology, research and conservation, Field training and employment opportunities